rebeccafu/rebeccafu/README.md

 # rebeccafu
 - 👋 Hi, I’m @rebeccafu
-- 👀 I’m interested in trying new foods : )
+- 👀 I’m interested in growth, product design, and investing :)
-- 🌱 I’m currently learning product design and app prototyping
+- 🌱 Always looking for new podcast and book recs!
-- 💞️ I’m looking to collaborate on cute and impactful projects!
 - 📫 How to reach me: email, rf382@cornell.edu

 <!---